ibm-cloud-architecture/refarch-eda/README.md

 * One other approach to avoid the two phase commit and inconsistency is to use an Event Store or event sourcing to keep trace of what is done on the business entity with enough data to rebuild the data.
 Events are becoming facts describing state changes done on the business entity.

 ### Command Query Responsibility Segregation

+## Applicability of an EDA
+EDAs are typically not used for distributed transactional processing because this can lead to increased coupling and performance degradation.
+But as seen in previous section, using message backbone to support communication between microservices to ensure data consistency is a viable pattern.
+The use of EDAs for batch processing is also restricted to cases where the potential for parallelizing batch workloads exist.
+Most often EDAs are used for event driven applications that require near-realtime situation awareness and decision making.

 ## Related repositories
 * [Predictive maintenance - analytics and EDA](https://github.com/ibm-cloud-architecture/refarch-asset-analytics) how to mix Apache Kafka, stateful stream, Apache Cassandra and ICP for data to develop machine learning model deployed as a service.